qcif/nextcloud-sync-cron/README.md

 - Blocking and/or delaying retries when errors are encountered.
 This prevents excessive retries before problems are fixed.
 For example, retrying with the wrong password can blacklist the user account and make the problem harder to fix.
+This feature can be disbled.

 - Account details are stored in a separate configuration file instead of embedded inside the crontab.